Max Drischner: Life and work

 Drischner married Käthe Petran in 1928.
 In 1929, their daughter Katharina was born.
 The marriage ended in divorce after in 1938 10 years.

 In January 1945, as Brieg was declared a military fortress, Drischner had to flee to Prieborn.
 In Prieborn, he undertook the ministry of organist in the Lutheran church and also in the Catholic church in nearby Siebenhufen.
-In the autumn of 1946, Max Drischner, his mother and his sister Margarethe were expelled from Silesia.
-From then on the three Drischners lived together until the death of the mother in 1957, aged almost 90.
+In the autumn of 1946, Max Drischner, his mother, and his sister Margarethe were expelled from Silesia.
+From then on, the three Drischners lived together until the death of the mother in 1957, aged almost 90.
 Margarethe remained as an indispensable companion to her brother, outliving him by three months.

-After short stops in resettlement quarters at Magdeburg and Eimersleben, Max Drischner was for two months the cantor and organist at the Augustinerkirche in Erfurt.
+After short stops in resettlement quarters at Magdeburg and Eimersleben, Max Drischner was for two months the cantor and organist at the St. Augustine's Monastery in Erfurt.

 The three Drischners lived in Herrenberg (Württemberg) from 1947 until 1955.
-In Herrenberg Drischner was the organist and cantor in the Stiftskirche, but this lasted only a few months: In May 1948, after a five-month stay in the University Hospital of Tübingen it was confirmed that due to illness he would be unable to continue in his appointment.
+In Herrenberg, Drischner was the organist and cantor in the Stiftskirche, but this lasted only a few months: In May 1948, after a five-month stay in the University Hospital of Tübingen, it was confirmed that due to illness, he would be unable to continue in his appointment.

-In 1955 the three Drischners moved to Goslar, the partner town of Brieg.
+In 1955, the three Drischners moved to Goslar, the partner town of Brieg.
 In 1956, the City of Goslar honored Max Drischner with the award of the City Culture Prize.
-In the nearby church of the Grauhof Monastery, he took over organ demonstrations, organ concerts and organ ceremonies at the Brieger gatherings ("Brieger Treffen").
+In the nearby church of the Grauhof Monastery, he took over organ demonstrations, organ concerts, and organ ceremonies at the Brieger gatherings ("Brieger Treffen").
 It was here as well that he made numerous audio recordings - for a gramophone record and for audiotape letters to friends and relatives.